By D. Brian Smith

 Photography: Ben Moment

-Though Dario Franchitti is now in first place for the 2011 IndyCar Series championship, with 573 points to his credit and two races to go, race day Sunday belonged to team owner Sarah Fisher and her ace driver Ed Carpenter in the #67 Dollar General Sarah Fisher Racing entry.
+Though Dario Franchitti is now in first place for the 2011 IndyCar Series championship, with 573 points to his credit and two races to go, race day Sunday belonged to team owner Sarah Fisher and her ace racer Ed Carpenter in the #67 Dollar General Sarah Fisher Racing entry.
 Ed finally got the monkey off his back, that monkey being no IZOD IndyCar wins.
-Ironically, Sarah Fisher is remembered for being the first woman racer to lead from the pole of the 2002 Kentucky 300 IndyCar race.
+Ironically, Sarah Fisher is remembered for being the first woman racer to lead from the pole of the 2002 Kentucky 300 IndyCar competition.

 Dario Franchitti gets a helping hand in the pits.

 To give you an idea just how close the finish was at the 2011 Kentucky 300, Ed Carpenter had one Honda push to pass feature left, which he used on the backstretch of the last lap of the 300-mile race.
 Dario Franchitti had used up all of his Honda push to pass features on his car already.
-Since Franchitti and Carpenter were battling neck and neck for 21 laps, it's reasonable to assume that the one Honda push to pass feature left for Carpenter and a measure of good Karma are what made the difference for the #67 Dollar General Sarah Fisher Racing car and its now IZOD IndyCar Series victor, Ed Carpenter.
+Since Franchitti and Carpenter were battling neck and neck for 21 laps, it's logical to assume that the one Honda push to pass feature left for Carpenter and a measure of good Karma are what made the difference for the #67 Dollar General Sarah Fisher Racing car and its now IZOD IndyCar Series victor, Ed Carpenter.

 Redline Review & the Child Rescue Network